karthiktadepalli1/matchmaker/README.md

 # Readme

-This is a codebase on which researchers can build to run simulations of matching markets, assignment markets, and dynamic matching markets.
+`matchmaker` is a codebase in progress on which researchers can build to run simulations of matching markets, assignment markets, and dynamic matching markets.
+It implements markets as undirected graphs and produces matchings as undirected graphs with edges between two matched nodes. `matchmaker` is built upon the `networkx` library.

 ### Goals